shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 First, let's restrict the input to our desired range 1 to 10.
 If the value is out of range, print an error message and prompt again.<br>

 Not all problems require throwing and catching exceptions.
-This one is best handled by an if statement within a loop.<br>
+This one is best handled by an if-statement within a loop.<br>

 Since we are basing the iteration on user input and we need the user to always enter at least once, which type of loop should you use?
 Please **do** consider this **while** designing your program.